Mass Tort Lead Generation

 In June 2020, Bayer agreed to pay

 Ongoing litigation includes:

 The plaintiffs have a distinct advantage: when more suits are brought over any individual product, the companies feel more pressure to settle.

 For example, in the Bayer Roundup litigation, which now includes a proposed settlement of $10.9 billion, this effect has shown its impact.
 The World Health Organization declared that Roundup’s key ingredient, glyphosate, is “probably carcinogenic.”
 In 2019, the number of plaintiffs in the Roundup litigation skyrocketed.
 Attorneys have signed up plaintiffs through heavy ad spending.
 According to the Wall Street Journal, Bayer officials attribute this heavy ad spending to the large number of plaintiffs involved in these cases.

-Generation is Key
+Marketing and Lead Generation is Key

 The first step, and an ongoing process throughout litigation, is identifying and acquiring potential plaintiffs.
 However, doing so is not easy.
 For example, in the Bayer Roundup litigation, competition for potential plaintiffs was and continues to be steep.
 Over $20 million have been spent on advertising and it is key to note that advertising costs correlated directly with the number of plaintiffs acquired throughout the litigation.
 Between January and September, Roundup appeared in 654,280 broadcast and cable ads.